frobertpixto/hand-drawn-shapes-dataset/processing/classify/README.md

 Why is it more difficult?
 - Some open shapes.
 - Rectangles and Triangles may contain curves.
-- Extra drawing (like in the ellipse).
+- Some extra drawing is tolerated(like in the ellipse).
 Too much extra drawing will make the shape fall in the **Other** category.

 ### Hard
 If we try to go to the limit of what a human can interpret, then it becomes much harder and **really interesting**.
 Here are 2 sets of hard images.